How to Make The Consumer Decision Journey Better Than Ever

 This is just one example of how brands can deploy virtual skincare advisors to help make consumer purchase decisions faster and easier.

-Consumers who interact with virtual sales advisors actually spend more time with them than they do with traditional websites, but they still report the experiences as quick, easy, fun, friendly and informative.
+Consumers who interact with virtual product advisors actually spend more time with them than they do with traditional websites, but they still report the experiences as quick, easy, fun, friendly and informative.
 How does that make sense?
-Well, despite this contradiction, Virtual Sales Advisors shift the “burden of learning” about a given offering from the consumer to the brand.
+Well, despite this contradiction, Virtual Product Advisors shift the “burden of learning” about a given offering from the consumer to the brand.

 Instead of forcing consumers to do all their research themselves, brands can proactively learn about consumers in a programmatic way through their ads, websites, social channels, voice assistants and even in-store.
 They can then personalize recommendations, content, special offers and the entire process of consulting a product catalogue.